uidaholib/digital-collections-docs/content/interdepartmental_collections/01-metadata_object_prep.md

 ## Metadata

-Follow [this guide](https://collectionbuilder.github.io/cb-docs/docs/metadata/csv_metadata/) on our full CB docs to understand all of the metadata categories and their meaning.
+Follow [this guide](https://collectionbuilder.github.io/cb-docs/docs/metadata/csv_metadata/) on our full CB docs to understand all of the metadata categories and their meanings.
 For ease of exporting, please create and share this spreadsheet in Google Sheets, as CB requires UTF-8 encoding, which is the default export setting on that platform.

 Object location paths metadata fields should always adhere to the following format: